jchung201/Play-Your-Part/README.md

 ## Features

-- RESTful API with Flask
+- RESTful API with Python-Flask
-- Angular Front-End
+- Angular 7 Front-End
 - PostgreSQL using SQL Alchemy

 ## Built With